 Space Data Support to GFOI Research & Development

-Implementation of the Element-3 strategy document endorsed at SIT-30 (April 2015).)
+Implementation of the Element-3 strategy document endorsed at SIT-30 and SIT-31.

-Providing the satellite data required to progress the GFOI priority R&D topics outlined in the GFOI R&D plan to pre-operational or operational status, in coordination with the R&D component, and in support of improvements to the Methods and Guidance.
+Providing the satellite data required to progress the GFOI priority R&D topics outlined in the GFOI R&D plan to pre-operational or operational status, in coordination with the R&D Coordination component, and in support of improvements to the Methods and Guidance.

-Enhanced data provider (public, hybrid, and commercial) engagement, through a management and accountability framework implemented in conjunction with an SDCG mechanism for brokering space data requests in support of GFOI R&D activities.
+Maintain engagement with public, hybrid, and commercial data providers, through a management and accountability framework implemented in conjunction with an SDCG mechanism for brokering space data requests in support of GFOI R&D activities.

 GFOI Component Coordination and Country Engagement